PNS Ghazi: Fate

 The sinking of Ghazi took place on 4 December 1971 during its hunt to find Vikrant and/or during the minelaying mission on the Visakhapatnam Port, Bay of Bengal.
-The cause of the sinking is still unknown, and Indian and Pakistani sources have different views.
+The cause of the sinking is still disputed, and Indian and Pakistani sources have different views.

-On 16 November she was in contact with the Navy NHQ and Commander Khan charted the coordinates that reported that she was 400 km off Bombay.
-On 19 November she was off to Sri Lanka and entered the Bay of Bengal on 20 November 1971.
-Around this time the Top Secret files were opened as instructed and the hunt for INS Vikrant began on 23 November and PNS Ghazi was off to Madras where reportedly the Indian aircraft carrier was stationed, but she was 10 days late and INS Vikrant was now actually somewhere near the Andaman Islands.
-Unable to detect her target, PNS Ghazis commanders became disillusioned about their hunt for Vikrant and turned back to Visakhapatnam to start laying mines off the harbour with a confidence that it would take a swipe at INS Vikrant or at least bottle up the Indian Navy's heavy units clustered in this major Indian naval base on the night of 2–3 December 1971."
+On 16 November, she was in contact with the Navy NHQ and Commander Khan charted the coordinates that reported that she was 400 km off Bombay.
+On 19 November, she was off to Sri Lanka and entered the Bay of Bengal on 20 November 1971.
+Around this time, the Top Secret files were opened as instructed and the hunt for INS Vikrant began on 23 November and PNS Ghazi was off to Madras where reportedly the Indian aircraft carrier was stationed, but she was 10 days late and INS Vikrant was now actually somewhere near the Andaman Islands.
+Unable to detect her target, PNS Ghazis commanders became disillusioned about their hunt for Vikrant and turned back to Visakhapatnam to start laying mines off the harbour with a confidence that it would take a swipe at INS Vikrant or at least bottle up the Indian Navy's heavy units clustered in this major Indian naval base on the night of 2–3 December 1971".